shirish93/shirish93.github.io/_fermentland/corn-grains.md

 ---
+author: shirish
+categories:
+- fermentation
+- hobby
+last_modified_at: '2026-08-04'
 layout: post
-title:  "Future fermentation plans, and an amazing new way to drink grain wines!"
+title: Future fermentation plans, and an amazing new way to drink grain wines!
-author: shirish
-categories: [ fermentation, hobby ]
 ---

 I want to record and share my plans for making wines from novel (to me) grains in the next few months.
 To recap, I've fermented fruits and sweet glutinous rice for a few years now, and done several batches of kodo millet fermentation.

 I want to start fermenting corn meal -- bought myself a 2lb cornmeal bag at target --, oats, sorghum, and rye.
 Corn is a common ingredient in local grain wines in Nepal, it's called 'makai ko jaar'.
 I've found a few recipes for that on Youtube, so I'm not experimenting  with anything unusual there.
 I expect it to be quite similar to rice wine, but with more corn-like flavor.